 The Chicago Lawyers' Committee for Civil Rights Under Law has prepared this manual for use by attorneys appointed by judges in the Northern District of Illinois to represent indigent clients in employment discrimination cases.
-This manual contains a summary of the Americans with Disabilities Act and the Age Discrimination in Employment Act as well as summaries of employment discrimination cases decided by the Supreme Court and the Seventh Circuit through March 2006.
-An accompanying manual contains a summary of Title VII of the Civil Rights Act of 1964 and Section 1981 of the Civil Rights Act of 1866, as amended by the Civil Rights Act of 1991, and important Supreme Court and Seventh Circuit decisions through March 2006.
+This manual contains a summary of the Americans with Disabilities Act and the Age Discrimination in Employment Act as well as summaries of employment discrimination cases decided by the Supreme Court and the Seventh Circuit through July 2008.
+An accompanying manual contains a summary of Title VII of the Civil Rights Act of 1964 and Section 1981 of the Civil Rights Act of 1866, as amended by the Civil Rights Act of 1991.
 The Title VII/Section 1981 manual contains information about legal standards that may be helpful in ADEA and ADA cases and should also be consulted in conjunction with this manual.
+Finally, a disclaimer: this manual is intended to be a starting point for research and should not be used as a substitute for original research tailored to the facts of a specific case.

 The Chicago Lawyers' Committee has agreed to assist appointed counsel by producing this manual and by conferring with appointed counsel in evaluating settlement offers, drafting pleadings, determining case strategy, and providing other assistance that appointed counsel may need.
-For assistance, appointed counsel may contact Laurie Wardell at the Chicago Lawyers' Committee for Civil Rights Under Law, 100 N. LaSalle, Suite 600, Chicago, IL 60602, (312) 630-9744, lwardell@clccrul.org.
-Finally, the Chicago Lawyers' Committee heartily thanks our Spring 2006 Public Interest Law Internship intern, Marwah Serag, for her hard work on this manual.
+For assistance, appointed counsel may contact Laurie Wardell at the Chicago Lawyers' Committee for Civil Rights Under Law, 100 N. LaSalle, Suite 600, Chicago, IL 60602, (312) 630-9744, www.wardell@clccrul.org.
+Finally, the Chicago Lawyers' Committee heartily thanks our Summer 2008 Public Interest Law Internship fellow, Brittany Parling, for her hard work on this manual.